JamesTheAwesomeDude/mentalDarkChess/README.md

-An implementation of [mental poker](https://people.csail.mit.edu/rivest/pubs/SRA81.pdf) for [dark chess](https://www.chessvariants.com/incinf.dir/darkness.html)
+An implementation of [mental poker](https://people.csail.mit.edu/rivest/pubs/SRA81.pdf) for [dark chess](https://www.chessvariants.com/incinf.dir/darkness.html) _(or, as the kids know it, "Fog of War chess")_

 -----